EloySchultz/2023-Beun-LANCo/README.md

 During the LAN, you can tune the settings in Logo/SVG2ILD/core.py so that the ILDA files are optimized for the laser.
 The dwell settings and speed can influence how many points have to be drawn by the laser, so these settings can influence flickering in the final image.

+Something to note: The sorting algorithm that is adopted from OpenLase is bad.
+It sucks.
+This algorithm should be revised.
+Joris and I have an algorithm laying around for this (send Joris or me (Eloy) a message if you need this), but please be aware that it will probably cost quite some time and effort to implement this into the OpenLase script.
+Therefore, I recommend that you search for a different way to convert images to ILDA for the future.

 # 4. SyncStream
 ![image](https://github.com/EloySchultz/2023-Beun-LANCo/assets/99472685/46f08c7a-a550-4cea-8a8a-0216f8bc6819)